jxpeng98/obsidian-to-NotionNext/README.md

 Thus, based on the [original author's work](https://github.com/EasyChris/obsidian-to-notion), I've added a feature to match the [NotionNext](https://github.com/tangly1024/NotionNext) template.
 This way, you can edit directly in Obsidian and publish with a single click after organizing.
 ## Update
+### 0.2.3
+- Fix the bug, now you can update normally.
 ### 0.2.2
 - Support both NotionNext and General Notion database.
 - You can have one NotionNext and one General Notion database.